marcobeltempo/Fiffy/README.md

 # Fiffy [![Build Status](https://travis-ci.org/SeanPrashad/Fiffy.svg?branch=master)](https://travis-ci.org/SeanPrashad/Fiffy) [![Build Status]( https://img.shields.io/crates/v/fiffy.svg)](https://crates.io/crates/fiffy)

-A Rust library designed to provide simple data for a given file path!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.